-Speakeasy is composed of three levels including the Music Lounge, Bowling Mezzanine over-looking the stage, the Kabaret Room and the Rooftop Lounge Terrace59.
+Speakeasy is composed of three levels; the Music Lounge, the Bowling Mezzanine (which overlooks the Music Lounge stage) and the Ballroom, the Kabaret Room and the rooftop lounge, Terrace59.

 The Music Lounge is comprised of stunning hardwood finishes and a roaring 20’s vibe.
-Guests can listen to local Austin bands jam live on a nightly basis at 10pm.
-Enjoy a comfortable yet classy atmosphere at one of our candlelit tables or dance the night away on the dance floor right in front of the live band of the evening.
+Guests can listen to local Austin musicians live on a near nightly basis.
+Enjoy a comfortable, yet classy atmosphere at one of our candlelit tables, or dance the night away on the spacious dance floor.

-The Bowling Mezzanine offers a lounge setting with antique couches, bar, and two vintage bowling lanes all overlooking the main music stage.
+The Bowling Mezzanine offers a unique lounge setting with antique couches, a personalized bar, and two vintage bowling lanes, all of which over look the main music stage.

 Pass the first floor double doors to the Kabaret Room for an intimate prohibition era vibe complete with pool table, stage, bar, and 1920s inspired lounge furniture.

-Take a walk up 59 steps to our most famous outdoor spot in Austin to take in the romantic view of the downtown skyline, Terrace59.
-With lit palm trees, full service bar and hip music it is a chic and elegant way to spend an evening or host a private event.
+Take a walk up 59 steps to our famous outdoor spot in Austin to take in the romantic view of the downtown skyline, Terrace59.
+With lit palm trees, full service bar and hip music, it is a chic and elegant way to spend an evening (or host a private event).
 The cover lends the opportunity to spend an evening with us rain or shine.

-Thanks for choosing us, enjoy your evening at Austin’s original “swanky joint.”
+Thanks for choosing us, and enjoy your evening at Austin’s original “swanky joint.”

 A Moment in History

-During Prohibition, the bootlegging business was so immense that customers could easily obtain alcohol by simply walking down almost any street.
-Illegal “Speakeasies” replaced the saloons that were quickly shut down.
-Secretly operating in places as basements, office buildings and abandon buildings, alley way entrances were used to let patrons in.
-Though you needed to whisper the pass word of the night, knock three times or have a membership card to gain access.
+During Prohibition, the bootlegging business was very prominent, and illegal “speakeasies” replaced saloons that had been shut down.
+Secretly operating in basements of abandoned buildings and office buildings, patrons would enter through the alley.
+You would need to either whisper the password of the night, knock a special knock, or have a membership card to gain access.
 An owl behind the bar meant it was the place to be.
-(Look above our bar!).
+Be sure and take a look above our bar!

 A Ghostly Factoid